 Bamboo seeds are often hard to buy near you because they do not flower regularly.
-The best way to propagate the green bamboos is by clump separation or roots and culms cuttings.
+The best way to propagate the black bamboo is by base separation or roots and culms cuttings.

 Experiences of Propagating Bamboos

-I tried the different ways of propagating bamboos and know that it requires a lot of prep and effort to get the bamboos growing.
-However, watching the germinating bamboos is often rewarding.
+We tried the different ways of propagating bamboos and know that it requires a lot of prep and effort to get the bamboos growing.
+Yet, watching the germinating bamboo is often rewarding.

 Black Bamboo Care